Teardrop Peperomia Plant Care (Peperomia orba Care, Common Issues and Remedies

 Watering

-Water your Teardrop Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.
+Water your Teardrop Peperomia Plant liberally in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist but not soggy to avoid yellowing leaves and rotting stems.

-Reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time. do not allow the soil to dry out completely as it may lead to wilting and drooping leaves.
+Reduce watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
+Do not allow the soil to dry out completely as it may lead to wilting and drooping leaves.

 Light Requirements